mckiernantim/Typescript-starter/README.md

 ### Interfaces

 Interfaces are used to define specific objects in TS and are very simmilar to Aliases but with one distinct difference; Aliases cannot be reopened after declaration, meaning once you declare values on an alias - thats it.
-Interfaces can be extended with the use of the `implements` key word allowing new interfaces to be built based on the original interface values.
+Interfaces can be extended with the use of the `extends` keyword allowing new interfaces to inherit values from the original Interface.

 ```TS
 // here is a simple dog interface with a kew of name and a value of string